- Oral Motor

 • You can also provide the individual with chew tools to explore their mouths.
 The Grabber and Y-Chew were specifically designed with long extensions that reach all the way to the back molar area for proprioceptive input.
 The Animal Tips are also great for mouthing a variety of textures and shapes.

 • For individuals who are not used to the Z-Vibe, you may need to introduce it to them slowly.
-Present it gradually through play, beginning with touch on the leg, arm, etc. It may also help to use the friendly Animal Tip "pets" and/or the tasty Popette Tip to spark interest and participation.
+Present it gradually through play, beginning with touching it on the leg, arm, etc. It may also help to use the friendly Animal Tip "pets" and/or the fun Popette Tip first to spark interest and participation.

 • If the individual is very sensitive, you may need to take a step back and identify exactly where the oral aversion is.
 Is it the on the lips, inside the cheek areas, on the gums, teeth, different parts of the tongue, the whole tongue, etc.?
 Use the Probe Tip to touch each area of the mouth.
-Make a note of which area is too sensitive.
-Once you identify this area, use the smooth side of the Probe Tip to touch that spot.
-Just touch it.
+Make a note of which areas are too sensitive.
+Once you identify these areas, use the smooth side of the Probe Tip to touch them.
+Just touch them first.
 Then apply gentle pressure.
-You can also try brushing that spot back and forth (please note: if you're trying to de-sensitize the gums, use the soft Brush Tip - its pliable bristles are gentler on the gums.)
+You can also try brushing those spots back and forth (please note: if you're trying to de-sensitize the gums, use the soft Brush Tip - it has pliable bristles are gentler on the gums.)
 It may take some time before this starts to feel more comfortable.
-Once the individual has acclimated to a touch, pressure, or brush with the smooth side of the Probe Tip, proceed to using the striated side of the Probe Tip, followed by the nubby surface.
+Once the individual has acclimated to a touch, pressure, or brush with the smooth side of the Probe Tip, proceed to using the striated side of the Probe Tip (which provides more input), followed by the nubby side of the Probe Tip (which provides the most input).
 This progression allows for a gradual acceptance to tactile input.

 • Repeat the above exercises as often as possible throughout the day, especially before eating meals/snacks, as this may increase acceptance to more foods.
 These mealtime sensory strategies may also be helpful as well as these tips for decreasing food aversions.

 How long should you do these exercises?
 Again, this is entirely up to the individual.
-Proceed slowly, follow his lead, and stop stimulation when/if he shows signs of discomfort.
+Proceed slowly, follow their lead, and stop stimulation when/if the individual shows signs of discomfort.
 Then try to work past that point in the next session.

 Throughout the intervention, make sure that you tell the individual what you're doing and why.
-This will give him more control over the situation and reduce anxiety.
+This will give them more control over the situation and help reduce anxiety.

 A reward system may also be useful.
 My kids love the iPad, so if they accomplish x exercise, I reward them with their favorite app.